Supercobra27/CMPE458/my-mini-compiler/README.md

     - [ ] Determine Operations - Now
     - [ ] Define Properties Useful for Semantic Rules

+4. [ ] Produce proper compiler error messages
+    - [ ] tokenization error messages
+    - [ ] parsing error messages
+    - [ ] semantic error messages

 4. [ ] Check AST based on Rules
-    - [ ] ForEach AST node, define what is expected (typing, scope, variables)
+    - [ ] For each AST node, check correct # of childrn and types of children
+    - [ ] Be able to discern the type of Identifiers
-    - [ ] Conversion function for said defintions
+    - [ ] Be able to keep track of identifier scope

 5. [ ] Runtime Error Detection (flags)
     - [ ] Div/0